-Taking the ferry to work in Sydney
+Taking the ferry to work is one of the pleasures of living in Sydney as an expat.

 Our second year of living in Australia, we moved to Kurraba Point located on Sydney's Lower North Shore.